elusiveunit/lucid-gallery-lightbox/README.md

 **lgljl\_use\_custom\_js\_build**

-If loading the included JavaScript, this decides if a custom build should be loaded.
+_Only in effect when loading the included JavaScript._

+Decides if a custom build should be loaded.
 This build only contains the image, gallery and fastclick components, skipping stuff like ajax and iframe, which isn't used in the gallery shortcode by default.
 Set to false to load the full version.

 	add_filter( 'lgljl_use_custom_js_build', '__return_false' );